syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 By using swipe view action, add an item from one listview to the another listview.

-For example you can achieve it by adding an item in to the collection of the listview.
+The below example demonstrate about to adding an item in to the collection of the listview.

 {% tabs %}
 {% highlight c# %}